jonatasbaldin/jonatasbaldin.github.io/_posts/2020-03-27-azure-functions-downtime.md

 <center>_Azure Functions Premium Tier_</center>

 So, yeah, as far as I know, Azure Functions with zero downtime is only for the ones who can afford.

+@edit: Change to inform that Slots are only available in Standard and Premium tiers.